- Explore program offerings.

 You should review the SIS Office of International Programs (OIP) offerings available (including dual degree, semester abroad, summer short term practica/faculty-led & internships) to determine which option(s) best fit your academic interests as well as your professional and personal goals.

 You should also begin exploring scholarships, fellowships, and grants that might assist your financial planning while abroad.
-Consider connecting with a Global Networks Peer Advisor who can share their first-hand experience and real insight into the program(s) or region(s) you are exploring.
+Consider connecting with a returned study abroad student who can share their first-hand experience and real insight into the program(s) or region(s) you are exploring.
 OIP may assist in making these connections upon request.

-After you've reviewed and narrowed down your options, make an appointment via email with the OIP (include your AUID, program/area of interest, topics you wish to discuss and your availability to connect in-person or virtually).
-A staff member will discuss specific details about your program(s) of interest, can help answer any questions or concerns you have about a program and funding, in addition to sharing resources to help you prepare and make the most of your international experience.
+After you've reviewed and narrowed down your options, make an appointment with the OIP (include your AUID, program/area of interest, topics you wish to discuss and your availability to connect in-person or virtually).
+We will discuss specific details about your program(s) of interest, can help answer any questions or concerns you have about a program and funding.
+In addition, we recommend reviewing these resources to help you prepare and make the most of your international experience.